MohamedHashish42/Managing-Multiple-Github-Accounts/README.md

 </div>

 ## 6. Add config file for each account
-Now we can clone repos from the 2 different accounts using to 2 hosts **(personal and work)** we defined in config file in .ssh folder.
+Now we can clone repos from the 2 different accounts using the 2 hosts **(personal and work)** we defined in config file in .ssh folder.

 For example if the ssh for a repo on the personal account is